chriskvik/modular-bot/README.md

 # Modular Bot (node.js)

-Modular Bot is a modular irc bot written in node.js, It has an advanced parsers, timers, events and a permssion system.
+Modular Bot is a modular irc bot written in node.js, It has an advanced parsers, timers, events and a permission system.

 ### Version